Tehran Annex: Geography of the Clandestine

-In this project, my intention is to give an aesthetic insight to how privacy is realized within geography, architecture and urban planning.
-As an aside, I hope that the visuals also illustrate the environmental changes that have taken place as a result of the construction of these new developments around Tehran.
+In this phase of the project, my intention was to give an aesthetic insight to how privacy is realized within geography, architecture and urban planning.
+As an aside, I hope that the visuals also have illustrated the environmental changes that are taking place as a result of the construction of these new developments around Tehran.
 Google Earth images are employed in this project as, perhaps, the only tool that can visually narrate a phenomenon that is otherwise hardly tangible.

 A gated community is usually constructed as a retreat from an exterior space – aiming to separate residents from the intrusion of others.
 It is perceived as an isolated residential area, providing a sense of sanctuary and security.
 Different sorts of barriers such as walls, bushes and shrubs are placed around the perimeter in order to guarantee seclusion and isolation.
 By restricting admission to residents and their guests, gated communities offer safety in addition to exclusivity and homogeneity.
 Tens of these developments are housed on the coast along the Caspian Sea in northern Iran, some of which were erected before the Islamic Revolution.
 Called shahrak (literally meaning ‘small city’), these condominiums are second homes for many residents, mainly affluent citizens of Tehran who spend their holidays there.
 As is evident in Google Earth satellite images, the number of Shahraks have risen significantly in the last decade.
 Shahraks are popular for many reasons, not least of which is the better privacy they offer – something very much craved by Iranian leisure tourists.